jlevy/lft/lft.md

   Accidental complexity arises not from nature or from human desires but from the engineering process.

-  Engineers should *avoid or reduce accidental complexity*.
+  *Engineers should avoid or reduce accidental complexity.*

-If you want a simple way to think about it:
+Very simply:

-- Natural complexity arises from the universe
+- Natural complexity arises from logic or the world around us

 - Feature complexity arises from human desires

 - Accidental complexity arises from human stupidity

-Note “essential complexity” is a slightly misleading term, because it makes it sound like the feature complexity is unchanging.
+Note “essential complexity” is a slightly misleading term, because it sounds like if it is “essential” it might be fixed or unchanging.
-In fact, feature complexity always expands due to [Tog’s pardox](https://www.votito.com/methods/togs-paradox/): as soon as you solve a problem for someone, they will think of a new problem.
+This isn’t true!
+In fact, feature complexity always grows due to human nature and [Tog’s pardox](https://www.votito.com/methods/togs-paradox/): as soon as you solve a problem for someone, they will think of a new problem.

 <div class="boxed-text">

-*The **hard part of engineering** is understanding and exploring **essential complexity** (natural complexity and feature complexity) while managing **accidental complexity**.*
+*The **hard part of engineering** is understanding and exploring **natural complexity** and **feature complexity** while managing **accidental complexity**.*

 </div>